actigraph/StudyAdminAPIDocumentation/sections/subjects/subject_detail.md

         "DeviceSerial": "TAS1D48341371"
     }

-GET Subject Details (by Study-Specific Subject Identifier)
+GET Subject Details (by study-specific subject identifier)
 ---

 Returns one (or more) subjects (within requested study) with specific subject identifier.
 The subject identifier is required field when creating subject data records in the CentrePoint system.